legend-exp/remage/docs/rmg-commands.md

 ### Commands

 * `DaughterNucleusMaxLifetime` – Determines which unstable daughter nuclei will be killed, if they are at rest, depending on their lifetime.
+* `ResetInitialDecayTime` – If the initial step is a radioactive decay, reset the global time of all its secondary tracks to 0.

 ### `/RMG/Processes/Stepping/DaughterNucleusMaxLifetime`